“The page below is from the manual of PRTG,

-Packet Sniffing should come into consideration if your network device(s) do not support SNMP or xFlow to measure bandwidth usage and if you need to differentiate the bandwidth usage by network protocol and/or IP addresses.
+Packet Sniffing comes into consideration if your network device(s) do not support SNMP or xFlow to measure bandwidth usage and if you need to differentiate the bandwidth usage by network protocol and/or IP addresses.

-Note: Packet Sniffer Sensors support Toplists (Top Talkers, Top Connections, etc.), see Toplists section.
+Note: Packet Sniffer sensors support Toplists (Top Talkers, Top Connections, etc.).

-If you need to know what applications or IP addresses are causing the traffic in your network, you can use a packet sniffer.
-This will look at every single data packet traveling through your network for accounting purposes.
+If you need to know what applications or IP addresses cause the traffic in your network, you can use a packet sniffer.
+A packet sniffer looks at every single data package that travels through your network for accounting purposes.

-PRTG can analyze the packets passing the network card of a PC or it can be connected to the so-called monitoring port of a switch.
-In order to calculate bandwidth usage, PRTG inspects all network data packets either passing the PC's network card (shown on the left side) or the data packets sent by a monitoring port of a switch (right side) with its built-in packet sniffer.
-Using remote probes you can set up packet sniffers anywhere in your network (see Add Remote Probe section).
+PRTG can analyze the packets passing the network card of a PC or you can connected it to the monitoring port of a switch.
+To calculate bandwidth usage, PRTG inspects all network data packets either passing the PC's network card (shown on the left side in the schema above) or the data packages that a monitoring port of a switch (right side) sends with its built-in packet sniffer.
+Using remote probes, you can set up packet sniffers anywhere in your network (see Add Remote Probe section).

-Comparing the four bandwidth monitoring technologies provided by PRTG (SNMP, WMI, xFlow and packet sniffer) this one creates the most CPU and network load and should thus only be used in small to medium networks, on dedicated computers for larger networks or for individual computers.
+Comparing the four bandwidth monitoring technologies which PRTG provides (SNMP, WMI, xFlow, and packet sniffer) this one creates the most CPU and network load, so you should only use it in small to medium networks, on dedicated computers for larger networks or for individual computers.

-If you also want to monitor the traffic of other devices in your network, you must use a switch that offers a "monitoring port" or "port mirroring" configuration (Cisco calls it "SPAN").
-In this case the switch sends a copy to the monitoring port of all data packets traveling through the switch.
+If you also want to monitor the traffic of other devices in your network, you must use a switch that offers a monitoring port or port mirroring configuration (Cisco calls it SPAN ).
+In this case, the switch sends a copy to the monitoring port of all data packages traveling through the switch.
 As soon as you connect one of the PRTG probe system's network cards to the switch's monitoring port, PRTG is able to analyze the complete traffic that passes through the switch.

 Another option is to set up the PC running PRTG as the gateway for all other computers in the network.